#

 Murano is a magical island where centuries-old glassmaking traditions come to life.
 Start with a visit to Berengo Studio for a mesmerizing glass-blowing demonstration.
 Explore La Cattedrale by Najean & Sy, a hidden gem showcasing stunning contemporary glass art.
 Hungry?
 Acqua Stanca serves delicious spaghetti and seasonal specialties.
 Finally, immerse yourself in history at the Museum of Glass (€10 per person), where you’ll gain a deep appreciation for this timeless craft.

-If you’re in Venice, you can’t miss out on a tramezzino - a soft, crustless sandwich stuffed to the brim with delicious fillings.
-At Bar Alla Toletta, they make the best ones in the city!
-Pair it with a glass of wine or a spritz, and you’re in for a true Venetian experience.
+No trip to Venice is complete without a tramezzino, those soft, crustless sandwiches packed with generous fillings.
+At Bar Alla Toletta, you’ll find some of the very best in the city.
+Pair one with a glass of wine or a spritz, and you’ve got a true taste of everyday Venetian life.

 1$-10$